Clinical Microbiology Short Essay Question And Answers

 • Clinical disease in adults resembles infectious mononucleosis.

-• It can cause dissemeinated infection in immune-compromised individuals like AIDS patients.
+• It can cause disseminated infection in immune-compromised individuals like AIDS patients.

 • Specimens can be obtained from saliva, urine, breast milk, semen etc.

-• The smear shows enlarged cytomegalic cells with large intra-nuclear owl’s eye appearance
+• The smear shows enlarged cytomegalic cells with a large intra-nuclear owl’s eye appearance

-• The virus can be grown in human fibroblast culture detected by ELISA test.
+• The virus can be grown in human fibroblast culture and detected by an ELISA test.

 Cytomegalovirus Treatment: